johann-solo/oliveandmango.github.io/site/content/blog/2018-01-09-maple-pecan-cinnamon-rolls.md

 <br>
 <br>

 In the article Erin also assured us that you really can’t roll the buns or rolls too tightly so just roll them as tightly as possible.
 All great advice!
 The best though came from the article about using self rising flour.
-Thekitchn article provides the recipe which I have included for Self-Rising flour just in case you don’t have any on hand, using basic panty ingredients.
+Thekitchn article provides the recipe which I have included for Self-Rising flour just in case you don’t have any on hand, using basic pantry ingredients.
 (I did the math for you for the actual roll recipe though but feel free to double check my math cause I totally suck at it.
 Hee hee!)
 That is what gives your rolls that pillowy texture without the yeast and proofing.
 <br>
 <br>
 ![Maple Pecan Cinnamon Rolls](/images/uploads/2018_01_09_maple_pecan_cinnamon_rolls_12.jpg)